 Environmental protection right from the start

 Right from the product development stage, bulthaup focuses on economical use of materials, energy conserving manufacturing process, ensuring that its products do not harm the environment when disposed of.
 The long lifespan of bulthaup's products is a key environmental benefit.
-The emphasis on having the highest quality designs, materials and manufacturing processes guarantees an above-average lifespan of a bulthaup kitchen, therefore reducing the environmental impact caused by premature disposal.
+The emphasis on having the highest quality designs, materials and manufacturing processes guarantees sustainability with an above-average lifespan of a bulthaup kitchen, therefore reducing the environmental impact caused by premature disposal.

 Longevity through good design means timeless design.
 Even after many years, a bulthaup kitchen remains appealing.
 A bulthaup kitchen does not succumb to fashion trends, but stands behind its promises and typically stays with a client for many years.
-Longevity in the sense of high quality materials and a superb manufacturing process is guaranteed by adhering to our own strict internal bulthaup quality standards (BQN).
+Sustainability in the sense of high quality materials and a superb manufacturing process is guaranteed by adhering to our own strict internal bulthaup quality standards (BQN).

 To safeguard this high standard of quality, bulthaup has introduced a quality management system compliant with DIN EN ISO 9001: 2008.
 This system and its application are checked once a year by an accredited certification office, with particular attention being paid to the areas of development, production, sales and service.
 Compliance with all the relevant specifications is confirmed with a certificate, which we hold.

 Use of renewable raw materials ensures sustainability